 3. Conky Colors

 Conky Colors is a beautiful Conky theme with a modern user interface.
-You can set up different colored accents to match with your wallpaper.
+You can set up different colored accents to match your wallpaper.
 The standard white theme is always here, which looks classy and elegant.
 The main feature of this theme is the use of different contextual icons.
 The updated icons set will be shown with parameters such as music, IP location, calendar, etc.

 4. Future Blue Conky